lit/rfcs/rfcs/NNNN-lit-3.0.md

 #### Branches

-If we keep the breaking changes to this version to only dropping IE11 support and publishing ES2020 we may be able to land the changes on `main` in quick succession with no special release branches.

-This may make importing into Google harder though - say if we batch the IE11 changes into one PR and that breaks internal Google tests.
-So we may want to make a `2.x` branch and commit PRs to `main` more incrementally.
+As recommended by [changesets prereleases documentation](https://github.com/changesets/changesets/blob/main/docs/prereleases.md) we will work on a separate `3.0` branch, and regularly merge `main` into it.
+When 3.0 is ready, we will create a `2.x` branch, then merge `3.0` into `main`.

 ### Backward Compatibility

 There should be no required _code_ changes for users of non-deprecated* APIs.

+There are potential interop considerations between versions of Lit, though only when sharing objects between version, like a directive from one version and a template from another.
+We should be ok because of the work we did to eliminate `instanceof` checks and ensure stable APIs on implementation objects that could be shared between versions.

-\* If we have deprecated everything properly.
-For the `UpdatingElement` export at least, we did miss deprecating it.
+\* _If we have deprecated everything properly.
+For the `UpdatingElement` export at least, we did miss deprecating it._

 ### Testing Plan